 How long the investigation takes depends on a lot of different things, including the amount of information that needs to be gathered and analyzed.
 On average, it takes the EEOC nearly 6 months to investigate a charge.
 A charge is often able to settle faster through mediation (usually in less than 3 months).

 5. How can I or my attorney pursue a claim in court in Vermont?

 If your case is successfully resolved by an administrative agency, it may not be necessary to hire an attorney or file a lawsuit (to resolve your case, you probably will be required as to sign a release of your legal claims).
-If your case is not resolved by the VHRC or EEOC, and you maywant to continue to pursue the matter, you will need to pursue your claim in court.
-A federal employment discrimination case cannot be filed in court without first going to the EEOC, as discussed above, and having the EEOC dismiss your claim.
-This process is called "exhaustion" of your administrative remedy.
-Exhaustion is not required to proceed with your state discrimination claim.
+If your case is not resolved by the VHRC the attorney general has the authority pursue your claim in Superior Court.
+The Superior Courts can order reinstatement and other appropriate relief on behalf of the employee.

-The EEOC must first issue the document known as “Dismissal and Notice of Rights” or “Notice of Right to Sue” (Form 161) before you can file a case based upon your federal claim.
+If you also file a claim with the EEOC, they first issue a document known as “Dismissal and Notice of Rights” or “Notice of Right to Sue” (Form 161) before you can file a case based upon your federal claim.
 A lawsuit based on your federal discrimination claim must be filed in federal or state court within 90 days of the date you receive the notice.
 (Be sure to mark down that date when you receive the notice.)
 If you have received one of these EEOC notices, do not delay consulting with an attorney.